Citroen C1 Review 2024

 The materials used inside the Citroen C1 are designed to be hard-wearing rather than particularly plush, but the mix of colours and textures means it doesn’t feel like a solid lump of dark plastic, and it’s clearly put together well.
 The whole car is designed to be lightweight but it never feels insubstantial, which is good news if you plan to hang on to it for a few years.

-Plump for the lowest possible list price and your Citroen C1 Touch comes with the most humble of audio systems, amounting to an AM/FM radio with a USB input and two speakers.
-Technically that’s enough to get by on but it’s hardly the stuff of dreams.
-Given that it is designed to be a low-cost model there was no option to upgrade either.
+Plump for the lowest possible spec of Citroen C1 - the Touch model - and it comes with the most humble of audio systems, amounting to an AM/FM radio with a USB input and two speakers.
+Technically, that’s enough to get by on but it’s hardly the stuff of dreams.
+Given that it was designed to be a low-cost model, there was no option to upgrade either.

-Meanwhile, the rest of the Citroen C1 range gets the far smarter 7-inch touchscreen that is well-loaded with desirable features for not a great deal more cash.
+Meanwhile, the rest of the Citroen C1 range gets the far smarter 7-inch touchscreen that is well-loaded with desirable features.
 It comes with DAB, USB input, an extra pair of speakers to give you four in total and controls on the steering wheel.
 It’s designed to work hand-in-hand with smartphones too; there’s Bluetooth for hands-free calling and streaming, plus Mirror Screen so you can operate certain functions on your phone directly through the car.

 It works well too - the screen feels tough and has a slightly matte finish which bodes well for thousands of miles of prodding fingers, while it’s easy to navigate through the screens and it rarely suffers from lag.
 You can also download specific apps that work as navigation if you don’t want to use the native apps on your smartphone.